MartinBradbury/science_quiz/README.md

 # Acknowledgements

-* I would like to thank my mentor 'narender mentor' for the support and guidence througout the project.
+* I would like to thank my mentor 'narender mentor' for the support and guidance throughout the project.
 He helped me push and challenge myself with the code through the project development.
 * I would like to thank my colleagues on Slack who provide help, support and essential feedback.
 * I would like to thank my family in supporting me on this journey and allowing me the time to dedicated to this project.